FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/application.rst

 .. centered:: Figure 14.5‑4 Function Enable

-**Step2**: After clicking "Function Enable", proceed with sensitivity calibration, as shown in Figure 2-2.
+**Step2**: After clicking "Function Enable", proceed with sensitivity calibration.
 Click "Generate Program" to deploy the internal controller Lua script.
 Switch the robot to automatic mode and set the run speed to "10".
 Click "Run" and wait for the robot to move.

 .. image:: application/038.png
    :width: 4in